scala/docs.scala-lang/_overviews/tutorials/binary-compatibility-for-library-authors.md

 Later in time, you can amend the original case class definition.
 You
  * add a new field `address`,
- * add a private constructor with the original fields
+ * add a new constructor, private to the companion object, with the original fields
  * add a custom `withAddress` method and
  * add an `apply` factory method to the companion.